 Generally, collaborative law is also cost-effective.
 Attorneys spend much less time preparing for meetings and appointments than for hearings and trials.
 Additionally, collaborative law involves no discovery.
 In most cases, this part of the process is the most time-consuming and expensive portion of a divorce case.

 Perhaps most importantly, collaborative law is completely devoid of “I’ll see you in court” threats.
 If anything, there is an opposite dynamic.
 Both spouses know that if the process breaks down, they must return to square one and all the work they have done so far counts for nothing.
 That’s an outcome everyone would like to avoid.

 All that being said, collaborative law might not be right for you.
 Sometimes, the animosity is so great that the spouses cannot be in the same room together for more than a few minutes.
 Similarly, they might be so far apart in terms of property division and other issues that extended negotiations might not bear fruit.
 Finally, many people need or want the closure that a courtroom battle sometimes provides.

 Verified allegations of domestic abuse are a major red flag.
 Physical or other abuse is often rooted in control issues.
 And, if that’s a problem, a meaningful dialogue might be impossible.

 Count on a Thorough Oviedo Collaborative Divorce Lawyer

 Collaborative law is a litigation alternative that’s ideal for many families.
-For a free consultation with an experienced family law attorney in Oviedo, contact The Troum Law Firm, P.A.
+For a consultation with an experienced family law attorney in Oviedo, contact The Troum Law Firm, P.A.
 Convenient payment plans are available.